fluentci-io/fluentci/README.md

 ### ✨ Quick Start

-Setup a new pipeline in your current directory and run it with using the following commands:
+Setup a new pipeline in your current directory and run it by using the following commands:

 ```bash
 fluentci init # Initialize a new pipeline in the current directory